Mission

 • Retreats

 The Retreat Program at Regis Jesuit operates on a comprehensive four-year track designed to allow students to explore their faith through different lenses and develop an authentic relationship with God.
-Along the way, students also grow closer to each other and come to understand that they are fully and completely loved.
+The retreat is regularly cited by parents and students alike as the most memorable experience of their time at Regis Jesuit.

 • Prayer Life